 If the operator does not understand what is meant by "owned by the operation", offer the definitions noted on the questionnaire.
 Owned by the operation can mean either the house is recorded as an asset in farm record books, used as security/collateral for a farm loan, or deeded as part of the farm.

-Exclude any new construction or remodeling expense (report in Item 35).
+Exclude any new construction or remodeling expense.